shift-org/shift-docs/site/content/pages/bonb.md

 Join them for this fun, community-building event.
 Stop by on your way to work, school, shopping, or wherever you and your bike are going.

-### BonB has a [Facebook page](https://www.facebook.com/bonbpdx/), [Mastodon account](https://social.ridetrans.it/@bonbpdx), [Twitter account](https://twitter.com/bonbpdx), and [some pictures on Flickr](http://flickr.com/photos/tags/bonb/).

-## Volunteers

-BonB is brought to you by a team of bike-fun-loving morning people (and those of us who drink enough coffee to resemble morning people).
-It takes many hands and much energy to deliver breakfast to so many cyclists in the morning and they love to share the work load opportunity to spread joy.
-There's much brewing, baking, and donation retrieval to be done, but if you're not the type who plans ahead just show up and put your friendly smile to use - they always enjoy company on the bridges!
-If you're interested in helping out, [get in touch with BonB volunteers](mailto:bonb@lists.riseup.net).

-BonB is planned and organized through the occasional meeting and plenty of electronic correspondence through the [BonB mailing list](https://lists.riseup.net/www/info/bonb).
-Maybe handing out breakfast before the sun comes up isn't your thing?
-They're always looking for friendly and creative folks to help find donors, pick up and drop off donations, and promote BonB via creative signs and feeding logistics.

 ## Schedule

 Breakfast on the Bridges happens **7:00 - 9:00 am on the last Friday of every month**.
 Well... pretty much.
-At the end of the year, both BonB's land near major holidays, so they place the Thanksgiving and Christmas BonB events near St Lucia's day, Dec 13th.
+At the end of the year, both BonB's land near major holidays, so the Thanksgiving and Christmas BonB events are combined and placed near St. Lucia's day, Dec 13th.

+They occasionally host pop-up events on other days, so check the [calendar](/calendar/) for the latest!

+## Locations

-## Current Locations
+### Current Locations

 There are four regular serving locations as of 2023: